gramineproject/gramine/Documentation/quickstart.rst

 Gramine with SGX support requires several features from your system:

 - the FSGSBASE feature of recent processors must be enabled in the Linux kernel;
-- the Intel SGX driver must be built in the Linux kernel;
+- Linux kernel version at least 5.11 (with SGX driver enabled);
 - Intel SGX SDK/PSW and (optionally) Intel DCAP must be installed.

 If your system doesn't meet these requirements, please refer to more detailed